moosecanswim/push-config-change-automation/README.md

 ## Dev Stuff

 Since the first job gets all the charts in the repo we can quickly expand the variables published to gitbook.
-To do so, update gitbook with a key, add that key to the `cts` array in the `create_pr` job.
+To do so, update gitbook with a key, add that key to the `CHARTS` environment variable in the `create_pr` job (space separated array).
 If the chart name matches the variable name in gitbook then you're good; otherwise, you'll need to add a `sed` in the `get-current-chart-release-versions` job to massage the `chart-versions.json` artifact.
 If the key is in `cts` but not in gitbook any changes will not be reflected in the destination repo pr.

 ### Modify Different Branches